estelle-rcr/ft_irc/README.md

 - VERSION

 ## Bonus
+### File transfer
-File transfer is handled in direct client-to-client transfer on our reference client, IRSSI.
-Our server enables the transfer by transfering the sending and accepting/refusing request and file location as PRIVMSG.
+File transfer is handled in direct client-to-client transfer when using the client IRSSI.
+Our server enables the transfer by transfering the sending and accepting/refusing requests and file locations (ports) in PRIVMSG.

 - Use: `/dcc send <otheruser> <"Path/filename">` to send a file `/dcc get <otheruser> <"filename">` to accept the file `/dcc close <get/send> <otheruser>` to refuse the file

+### The bot
-The bot is a client auto-connecting to our server using the SERVICE registration protocol.
-Once connected with the server, it receives the PRIVMSG from users through the server and can answer to TIME and QUOTES requests.
+The bot is a small client auto-connecting to our server using the SERVICE registration protocol.
+Once connected with the server, it receives the PRIVMSG from users through the server and can answer to TIME and QUOTES upon user's requests.

 - Use: `./ircbot <HOSTNAME> <PASSWORD> [PORT]` `./ircbot localhost pwd`